MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/document-fingerprinting.md

 To configure partial matching of a document fingerprint, when configuring the confidence level, choose **Low**, **Medium** or **High** and designate how much of the text in the file must match the fingerprint in terms of a percentage between 30% - 90%.

 ### Exact Matching
-To configure exact matching of a document fingerprint, set the confidence level to **Exact**.
-When you set the confidence level to **Exact**, only files that have exactly the same text as the fingerprint will be detected.
+To configure exact matching of a document fingerprint, set the confidence level to **High**.
+When you set the confidence level to **High**, only files that have exactly the same text as the fingerprint will be detected.
 If the file has even a small deviation from the fingerprint, it will not be detected.

 ## Already using fingerprint SITs?
 Your existing fingerprints and policies/rules for those fingerprints should continue to work.
 If you don't want to use the latest fingerprint features, you don't have to do anything.